harrykipper/MUGS/README.md

 * confront own area with rest of city, more park goers encourage people to go, less do nothing. (computationally less demanding, but less realistic)
 * Observe global city wide behaviour.

+### Walkability

+A walkability measure is introduced.
+Agents in highly walkable areas will be more likely to visit green spaces, likewise those in less walkable place will tend to visit less.

 ## Push factors
 ### Dissonance (experience)